Skip to main content

 Consider this flow:

-• The wallet sets FeeCredit to 500_000 and asynchronously calls Contract A
+• The smart account sets FeeCredit to 500_000 and asynchronously calls Contract A

-• As part of executing the initial message from the wallet, Contract A must send async calls to Contract B and Contract C requiring at least 150_000 and 350_000 FeeCredit, respectively
+• As part of executing the initial transaction from the smart account, Contract A must send async calls to Contract B and Contract C requiring at least 150_000 and 350_000 FeeCredit, respectively

 • Contract A must decide how it will pay for these calls